mtiller/ModelicaBook/text/source/components/connectors.rst

 examples to come, there are many different types of relationships between the through and across variables (Ohm's law being just one of many).

+.. topic:: Sign Conventions

+    It is extremely important to know that Modelica follows a convention that a positive value for a through variable represents flow of the conserved quantity **into** a component.
+We'll repeat this convention several times later in the book (especially once we being our discussion of how to build models of :ref:`components`).

 The next section will define through and across variables for a number of basic engineering domains.